-The bits.c file contains a skeleton for each of the 15 programming puzzles.
+The bits.c file contains a skeleton for each of the 14 programming puzzles.
 Your assignment is to complete each function skeleton using only straightline code for the integer puzzles (i.e., no loops or conditionals) and a limited number of C arithmetic and logical operators.
 Specifically, you are only allowed to use the following eight operators:

-A few of the functions further restrict this list; you can see the legal operators in the comments for each function in the header comments in bits.c.
+A few of the functions further restrict this list; you can see the legal operators in the comments for each function in bits.c.
 Also, you are not allowed to use any constants longer than 8 bits.
-This means that an assignment like:
+See the comments in bits.c for detailed rules and a discussion of the desired coding style.